 Houses often continue to be the centre of people’s lives long into adulthood.
 Each house maintains a private club in Trellech, the main magical city, with meeting spaces, magical workrooms, and sleeping space for those visiting the city.

 Over the centuries, people sort themselves into many different categories.
 The Great Families are the most prestigious families in the British Isles.
 (They like to claim they’re also the oldest, and ignore history that says otherwise.)

-The First Families trace their ancestors back to Aeneas and the fall of Troy, while the Second Families originate from Hellenistic Greece, and the Third Families are proud of their descent from the ancient Fata, Melusine and from the Merovingian court.
+The First Families trace their ancestors back to Aeneas and the fall of Troy.
+The Second Families originate from Hellenistic Greece.
+The Third Families are proud of their descent from the ancient Fata, Melusine and from the Merovingian court.